-Our research and development program is based on the following proprietary platform technologies:
+Our research and development program is based on the following proprietary technology platform:

 Mycobacterial Cell Wall-Nucleic Acid Complex (MCNA) is a cell wall-nucleic acid composition prepared from a pure culture of the bacterium Mycobacterium phlei.
 The cell wall complex has been fractionated and purified to optimize the presence of the nucleic acid, which is responsible for the range of immunomodulatory and direct anti-cancer activities.

 Bioniche has focused its preclinical and clinical research on the use of its MCNA technology in the treatment of cancer.
 These research programs have demonstrated MCNA's effectiveness as an immunomodulator and anti-tumour agent in a range of models.
 The company has achieved a research breakthrough by identifying mycobacterial nucleic acidas the active component of Mycobacterium phlei cell wall preparations.